 State Capital Assistance Scheme Legislation and Guidelines

-In addition to this, there are QIS BGA policies and procedures used in the assessment of applications for capital assistance.
+In addition to this, there are QIS BGA assessment principles used in the evaluation of applications for capital assistance.

 Important Information on the SCAS Guidelines for all Approved Projects